Bypass navigation bar

 including the Paramedic and EMT programs, admission requirements, national registry exam and FAQs.

 Students in the EMS program pay tuition to Brookhaven College along with various other fees (including fees for Texas Department of State Health Services registration and National Registry of EMTs testing).

-Our faculty members not only have relevant academic degrees and advanced certifications but also real-world experience that enables them to relate to the challenges you’ll face on the job.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in your training and career.
-See profiles of our EMS faculty members
+Faculty members have relevant academic degrees, certifications and professional experience so they can relate to challenges you’ll face on the job.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in your training and career.
+See profiles of Brookhaven College

 The EMS program is located in Brookhaven’s Science and Allied Health (X) building, also housing other health career programs such as Nursing and Radiological Sciences and science programs such as chemistry and biology.

 The building is the only facility in the North Texas area and one of the few in the country to have been built specifically for an EMS training program.
 Specific components include:

 Brookhaven College’s Continuing Education Division also offers noncredit classes in

 emergency medical skills certifications for EMTs, paramedics, physicians, nurses and other allied medical personnel, as well as the